bio-ontology-research-group/similarityonMGI/README.md

 2. run get_auc_phenomeNet.py to estimate the performace on the gold datasets.

 All the requierd files are provided in this directory and file names are hard-coded in the scripts.

+Note: By using the files provided, you should get an AUC value of 0.76 on  MGI.human.gene-disease.dict and 0.90 on MGI.ortholog.gene-disease.dict